argoproj/argo-events/docs/setup/calendar.md

    for errors.

-2. If you inspect the gateway resource definition, you will notice it points to the event source called `calendar-event-source`.
+2. If you inspect the gateway resource definition, you will notice it points to the event source called `calendar-source`.
 Lets install event source in the `argo-events` namespace,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/event-sources/calendar.yaml